raulmunoz0711/CPSC-386-GameProject/README.md

 Unity Technologies.
 (2010, October 23).
 Using singleton for background music.
 Unity Discussions. https://discussions.unity.com/t/using-singleton-for-background-music/8967

 Wild Cockatiel Games.
 (2024, October 22).
 How to Setup Animator and Animations in Unity 2D.
 YouTube. https://www.youtube.com/watch?v=AdQz2wStdLY

+Unity Technologies.
+(2010, October 23).
+Using singleton for background music.
+Unity Discussions. https://discussions.unity.com/t/using-singleton-for-background-music/8967

+Wild Cockatiel Games.
+(2024, October 22).
+How to Setup Animator and Animations in Unity 2D.
+YouTube. https://www.youtube.com/watch?v=AdQz2wStdLY

 -----------------------------------------------------------------------------
 Unity 2D Maze Game Tutorial.
 Light Usage, Heavy Modification.
 I only used this tutorial to get an idea for how I want to go about building the maze game.
 The video was not followed and about the first 10 minutes is all that was really used, but I believe it still deserved credit for giving me straight 1-1 ideas for what I should do in my game.
 No code was taken from the video.